How To Boost Your Progesterone (Naturally)

 This is a BIG problem for any stressed-out woman who’s already low on progesterone…AKA perimenopausal women!

-Incorporating stress-reduction techniques like exercise, yoga, proper breathing (nasal and diaphragmatic) and setting boundaries(!) can be invaluable.
+Incorporating stress-reduction techniques like exercise, yoga, proper breathing (nasal, diaphragmatic) and setting boundaries(!) can be invaluable.

 More “me time”, more quiet, less crazy workouts, diets, sleep disruption…all the things.

-Reducing your toxic load is also important for alleviating cellular stress, which is just as important as perceived stress: plastic water bottles, soda, fast food, smoking, toxic cleaning products…and yes, alcohol.
+Reducing your toxic load is also important for alleviating hidden cellular stress, which is just as important as perceived stress: plastic water bottles, soda, fast food, smoking, toxic cleaning products…and sorry, keeping alcohol to a minimum.

-It’s also super beneficial to cultivate meaningful relationships and hobbies - these help release of oxytocin, which helps regulate cortisol levels and indirectly supports progesterone production.
+To counter stress, it’s also important to cultivate meaningful relationships and hobbies - these help release of oxytocin, which helps regulate cortisol levels and indirectly supports progesterone production.

-There are lots of other cool tricks to reduce cortisol and cellular stress, which I’ll cover in another post (and which I dive deep on in my new course, Better Beyond 40).
+There are lots of other cool tricks to reduce cortisol and cellular stress, which I’ll cover in another post (and which I dive deep on in my program, Better Beyond 40).

 2. Adequate Fat Intake